Velron/doxygen-bootstrapped/example-site/README.md

 ## Note

-This hasn't been tested with the search box functionality or with the Doxygen sidebar.
+This hasn't been tested with the Doxygen sidebar.